-There’s over 11 million people living with a disability in the UK.
-The latest data published by the Department for Work and Pensions (DWP) estimates that 19% of working-age adults in the UK have a disability.
+There’s over 11 million people living with a disability in the UK, and according to the latest data published by the Department for Work and Pensions (DWP), 19% of working-age adults in the UK have a disability.

-How is accessibility defined?
+So, how is accessibility defined?

 Working towards a world where others have access to more of life is undeniably worthwhile.

 Let’s consider why web accessibility should be a top priority in your digital strategy.
 Designing sites that can be accessed by anyone, irrespective of levels of sight, hearing or cognitive capacity, opens your website to a larger demographic and ultimately, assists more people.